mathause/cmip_temperatures/README.md

 CanESM5, r1i1p1f1, ssp119, global_mean, Amon, gn, tas, 2021-2040, 2.16
 ...
 ```

+### Files

+There are two files with [cmip6](temperatures/cmip6/csv/) data.
+One with one ensemble member per model and one with all ensemble members.
+For [cmip5](temperatures/cmip5/csv/) two additional files are provided.
+The reference period is 1850 to 1900, however, many cmip5 models only start after 1850 and are therefore excluded.
+These models are also included in the `*_no_bounds_check.yml` files.

 ## Data
  * Monthly temperature data (variable: `tas`, Table ID: `Lmon`) for `historical` and
    * `RCP2.6`, `RCP4.5`, `RCP6.0`, and `RCP8.5` (CMIP5)
    * `SSP1-1.9`, `SSP1-2.6`, `SSP2-4.5`, `SSP3-7.0`, and `SSP5-8.5` (CMIP6)
+ * Grid-cell area for atmospheric grid variables (`areacella`)

 ## Method
 To calculate the temperature anomalies the following method is used for every individual model: